Dismissal Appeal Process and Deadlines

 Fill out all sections of the appeal form.
 Take time to reflect on your answers and fully respond to each question.

-• Include a clear narrative of any additional factors and extenuating circumstances that led to your current academic status for full consideration in this process as well as any steps that you have taken to resolve any issues or improve your academic performance.
+• Include a clear but concise narrative of any additional factors and extenuating circumstances that led to your current academic status for full consideration in this process as well as any steps that you have taken to resolve any issues or improve your academic performance.

 • Examples of additional factors or extenuating circumstances: illness, death in the family, mental health struggles, changes in living situation.